k2desai/system-design-notes/Reading List.md

     1. **CAP theorem:** Does this system prioritize availability or consistency?
 Note, that in some cases, the answer is different depending on the part of the system
     2. **Read vs write ratio:** is this a read heavy system or write heavy?
 Are either notably heavy for any reason?
     3. **Query access pattern:** Is the access pattern of the system regular or are their patterns or bursts that require particular attention.
 For example, the holidays for shopping sites or popular events for ticket booking.
+4. Do not directly jump into scaling.
+State you would 1) **Benchmark/Load Test**, 2) **Profile** for bottlenecks 3) address bottlenecks while evaluating alternatives and trade-offs, and 4) repeat.
+See [Design a system that scales to millions of users on AWS](https://github.com/donnemartin/system-design-primer/blob/master/solutions/system_design/scaling_aws/README.md) as a sample on how to iteratively scale the initial design.

 ### Talking Points: